gocommando/commando/README.md

 Once you `npm install` your plugin, commando will automatically require it.
 Then, you need to do is require your React component in [client/commands.js](client/commands.js).

-*Note: If your entry point uses ES6, don't forget to add an install script to your package.json.
+*Note: If your entry point uses ES6, don't forget to add an postinstall script to your package.json.
 See the `commando-repeat` package.json for an example.*